Falcon 9 Full Thrust: Block 4

 In 2017, SpaceX started flying incremental changes to the Falcon 9 Full Thrust version, calling them "Block 4".
 At first, only the second stage was modified to Block 4 standards, flying on top of a "Block 3" first stage for three missions: NROL-76 and Inmarsat-5 F4 in May 2017, and Intelsat 35e in July.
 Block 4 was described as a transition between the Full Thrust v1.2 "Block 3" and the following Falcon 9 Block 5.
 It includes incremental engine thrust upgrades leading to the final thrust for Block 5.
 The maiden flight of the full Block 4 design (first and second stages) was the NASA CRS-12 mission on 14 August 2017.

 Block 5

 SpaceX announced in 2017 that another series of incremental improvements were in development, a Falcon 9 Block 5 version, which has succeeded the transitional Block 4.
 The largest changes between Block 3 and Block 5 are higher thrust on all of the engines and improvements on landing legs.
 Additionally, numerous small changes will help streamline recovery and re-usability of first-stage boosters.
 Alterations are focused on increasing the speed of production and efficiency of re-usability.
 SpaceX aims to fly each Block 5 booster ten times with only inspections in between, and up to 100 times with refurbishment.

+Block 5 second stages can be built with a mission extension kit to allow longer duration and/or more engine starts.